Mehmet Özdilek: International career

 During his playing career, he made 31 appearances for the Turkey national football team from 1990 to 1997.
 He played at UEFA Euro 1992 qualifying, 1994 FIFA World Cup qualification and 1998 FIFA World Cup qualification stages.

 Style of play

 Özdilek used both legs with the same skill, turning his opponents head-to-head with unbelievable strikes.
 Although it was short, it made a very aesthetic head kick.
 Great goals scored, nice unforgettable goals rust out of the feet.
 The wrists were soft and he turned the soccer ball between his feet as he wanted.
 The midfield served as the brains of the team, directing the game as he wanted, not showing the ball in the opposite direction.
 He attracted attention with his sportsmanship in the field, approached his fans with love and humility, respecting his opponents.

 Coaching career

-Mehmet Ozdilek resigned as coach of the Turkish national football team.
+Mehmet Ozdilek resigned as coach of the Turkey national football team.
 He then worked in many Turkish clubs.
-In 2013, at a Turkish nightclub, Özdilek was seen having a large beer.